 On September 8, 2021, East Kaweah GSA submitted the RCIS to CDFW for a completeness review.
-The agency will check to see if the RCIS documents contain all of the necessary parts, after which additional review steps will be taken.
+The agency checked to see if the RCIS documents contained all of the necessary parts.

 On July 21, 2021, East Kaweah GSA and partners held a public meeting to provide oral or written comments for consideration in the RCIS document’s development, as well as pose any clarifying questions.
 Approximately 20 in-person and 15 online participants attended.